Hardcover, ebook, and audiobook (CD & Digital)

 From talented newcomer J. L. Esplin comes this story of survival and determination as two young brothers confront the unpredictability of human nature in the face of desperate circumstances.

-96 Miles is a Junior Library Guild Gold Standard Selection!
+- Junior Library Guild Gold Standard Selection!

 “A suspense thriller, survival story, and–most importantly–a story of the love between brothers.
 You’ll turn the pages–and be surprised again and again.” –Gary D. Schmidt, Newberry Honor Award-winning author of The Wednesday Wars.